New York Laws and Incentives

 Alternative Fuel Tax Exemption and Rate Reduction

 E85, compressed natural gas, and hydrogen fuel that is used exclusively to operate a motor vehicle engine is exempt from state sales and use taxes.
 Additionally, cities and counties may reduce the sales and use tax imposed on 20% biodiesel blends (B20) to 80% of the diesel fuel tax rate.
-The exemption and rate reduction are in effect until September 1, 2014.
-(Reference New York Tax Law 1101, 1102, 1111, and 1115)
+The exemption and rate reduction are in effect until September 1, 2016.
+For more information, see the New York State Department of Taxation and Finance website.
+(Reference Senate Bill 6359, 2014, and New York Tax Law 1101, 1102, 1111, and 1115)

 Laws and Regulations